What is the ICD-10 Code for Parkinson's Disease?

-Understanding the International Classification of Diseases, 10th Revision (ICD-10) codes is crucial for healthcare professionals, researchers, and patients alike.
+Understanding ICD-10 codes is crucial for healthcare professionals, researchers, and patients alike.
 These codes provide a standardized language for medical conditions and procedures, facilitating communication and data analysis across the globe.
-One such code, specific to Parkinson's disease, is the focus of our discussion today.
+This article focuses on the ICD-10 code specific to Parkinson's disease.

 Understanding ICD-10 Codes